-Yeah, we understand why women are confused about this for, after all:
+Yeah, we understand why women are confused when it comes to choosing between Nexplanon vs Implanon.
+After all:

 - They’re both made by the same pharmaceutical company, Merck.